isc-tdyar/iris-fhirsqlbuilder-dbt-integratedml/README.md

 "ML on FHIR"

+This repo demonstrates an end-to-end workflow to build an ML model for disease risk prediction starting from synthetic patient data in FHIR format, roughly based upon this paper: Chen, A., Chen, D.O.
+Simulation of a machine learning enabled learning health system for risk prediction using synthetic patient data.
+Sci Rep 12, 17917 (2022). https://doi.org/10.1038/s41598-022-23011-4.
+That paper started from an export of Synthea synthetic data in CSV format, and used an undisclosed data processing pipeline to flatten and collate the SNOMED and LOINC codes from multiple tables into a single "ML-ready" table with one row per patient.
+The ML-ready table is ideal for using AutoML tabular machine learning techniques to predict risk of a disease or complication, and the authors developed machine learning models using Python and _scikit-learn_ and other libraries.

+In contrast, this repository demonstrates a similar workflow with the following modifications:
-This repo demonstrates an end-to-end workflow to build an ML model for disease risk prediction starting from synthetic patient data in FHIR format, following these steps:
+* Start from synthetic patient data in FHIR format, loaded into InterSystems IRIS for Health FHIR repository
-* Generate FHIR data using synthea
-* Ingest that data into InterSystems IRIS FHIR Repository
-* Project FHIR data to SQL using InterSystems FHIR SQL Builder
+* Use FHIR SQL Builder feature to project SQL tables containing select information extracted from the FHIR repository
-* Transform multiple SQL tables for Patient, Observation, etc. into a single ML-ready table using dbt
+* Use _dbt_ to transform multiple SQL tables for Patient, Observation, etc. into a single ML-ready table
-* Build Machine Learning model within InterSystems IRIS using IntegratedML
+* Build Machine Learning model within InterSystems IRIS IntegratedML, which enables data analysts to build and manage in-database ML models with elegant SQL syntax

+Therefore, we have provided an end-to-end demonstration of using InterSystems' unique capabilities in data management and Machine Learning, combined with open source projects Synthea and _dbt_, to process, analyze and develop machine learning

 ## Prepare FHIR data for ML